setl1n/CS102-Stress-CardGame/README.md

 3. **Tie:** Both players are out of valid card places, but there are no more cards left in the deck.

 --

-## UML Diagram
-For a better understanding of our code structure, we have attached our UML diagram below.
-![Stress UML]